 Conclusion

-All things considered, for many drivers who want to improve their car’s performance without spending too much money on expensive upgrades, installing a cold air intake system can make sense.
+For many drivers who want to improve their car’s performance without spending too much money on expensive upgrades, installing a cold air intake system can make sense.
 However, it is important to weigh all the cold air intake pros and cons before committing so that you make an informed decision that suits your needs best.